ZeldaFan0225/ChatGPT-Discord-Bot/README.md

 - logging to detect tos-breaking prompts
 - ability to blacklist

-If you want some inspiration on system instructions for the GPT-3.5 model you can view [my repository](https://github.com/ZeldaFan0225/ChatGPT-Discord-Bot-System-Instructions) for it.
+If you want some inspiration on system instructions for the GPT model you can view [my repository](https://github.com/ZeldaFan0225/ChatGPT-Discord-Bot-System-Instructions) for it.

 ## Version Requirements